navasmontilla/CAELUM/README.md

 ### Time integrator

-The time stepping is done using a SSPRK3 method (3-rd order of accuracy).
+The time stepping is done using a Strong Stability Preserving Runge-Kutta 3 (SSPRK3) method.

 ### Riemann solvers